cj-mills/Barracuda-PoseNet-Tutorial/README.md

 This tutorial series provides step-by-step instructions for how to perform human [pose estimation](https://www.fritz.ai/pose-estimation/) in [Unity](https://unity.com/) with the [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/manual/index.html) inference library.
 We will be using a pretrained [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) model to estimate the 2D locations of key points on the bodies of one or more individuals in a [video frame](https://en.wikipedia.org/wiki/Film_frame).
 We will then use the output from the model to control the locations of [`GameObjects`](https://docs.unity3d.com/ScriptReference/GameObject.html) in a scene.

+**Note:** I have only tested this project on Windows 10 with an Nvidia GPU.
+I do not have a Mac, but some readers have reported problems with using a webcam in Unity on Mac.
+There might also be some issues with GPU inference with the Metal Graphics API.

 ### Single Pose Estimation

 ![](https://github.com/cj-mills/christianjmills/raw/master/images/barracuda-posenet-tutorial-v2/part-7/single-pose-test.gif)